amycaprice/hello-world/README.md

 # hello-world
-Just my practice for the git hub repository class I am taking this mornig.
+Just me practicing creating a README.md for the git hub repository class I am taking this mornig.